PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-06 07:43:24
+Last updated: 2024-04-06 07:43:58
-Random Quote: Keys, scumbag.
-It's the universal symbol for keys. - Mike Ehrmantraut
+Random Quote: Did I leave the oven on, or is it just you, hot stuff? - Agatha Harkness